keithbuhler/keithbuhler.github.io/heraclitus.md

 To me, one is ten thousand if he be the best.
 In Priene there lived Bias, son of Teutamus,
 whose word was worth more than that of others.
-But one who knows that wisdom is apart from all is worth a thousand.
+*One who knows that* wisdom is apart from all is worth a thousand.

 The Ephesians deserve, man for man, to be hung,
 For they banished Hermodorus, the worthiest man among them.